 Range with Oven $1,500-$2500+

-An increasing number of good brands and products are being introduced regularly in all price ranges.
-Do an online search for “Induction stoves” on Amazon and the Home Depot or popular appliance store in your region to get a sense of your current options.
-With so many new products, I recommend looking for ones with significant consumer feedback - those with a high volume of rankings and 4+ star rating.
+An increasing number of good brands and products are coming to market in all price ranges.
+Google “Induction stoves” on Amazon, Home Depot and the popular appliance store in your region to get a sense of what’s available.
+Look for items with a high volume of rankings and 4+ star rating.

 Minimum pan size required.
 If a pan is too small for the burner size, the stove assumes no pan is present and shuts off.